Understanding the Role of Nonlinearity in Training Dynamics of Contrastive Learning: Experiments

 While there exists $d=20$ tokens, in each RF $R_k$ we pick a subset $R_k^\token$ of $P < d$ tokens as the candidates used in the generator, to demonstrate the effect of global modulation.
 Before training, each generator is created by first randomly picking $5$ receptive fields, then picking one of the $P$ tokens from $R_k^\token$ at each RF $R_k$ and filling the remaining RFs with wildcard $\texttt{*}$.
 Therefore, if a token appears at $R_k$ but $a \notin R^\token_k$, then $a$ must be instantiated from the wildcard.
 Any $a\notin R^\token_k$ is noise and should not to be learned in the weights of $R_k$ since it is not part of any global pattern from the generator.

 We train a 2-layer network on this dataset.
 The 2-layer network has $K=10$ disjoint RFs, within each RF, there are $M = \beta P$ filters.
 Here $\beta \ge 1$ is a hyper-parameter that controls the degree of \emph{over-parameterization}.
 The network is trained with InfoNCE loss and SGD with learning rate $2\times 10^{-3}$, momentum $0.9$, and weight decay $5\times 10^{-3}$ for $5000$ minibatches and batchsize $128$.
-Code is written in PyTorch and a single modern GPU suffices to run the experiments.
+Code is in PyTorch runnable on a single modern GPU. \ifarxiv The code is open source here\footnote{Please visit \url{https://github.com/facebookresearch/luckmatters/tree/yuandong3/ssl/real-dataset}.}. \fi

 \textbf{Evaluation metric}.
 We check whether the weights corresponding to each token is learned in the lower layer.
 At each RF $R_k$, we know $R_k^{\token}$, the subsets of tokens it contains, as well as their embeddings $\{\vu_a\}_{a\in R^\token_k}$ due to the generation process, and verify whether these embeddings are learned after the model is trained.
 Specifically, for each token $a \in R_k^{\token}$, we look for its best match on the learned filter $\{\vw_{km}\}$, as formulated by the following per-RF score $\chi_+(R_k)$ and overall matching score $\score \in [-1,1]$ as the average over all RFs (similarly we can also define $\scoreneg$ for $a\notin R^\token_k$):